kaleidoswap/docs/docs/api/error-handling.md

 ---

-For additional details on error codes and troubleshooting, refer to the API documentation or proceed to [License](./License.md).
+For additional details on error codes and troubleshooting, refer to the API documentation.